gmaikelc/T_pyriformis_mlr_fragments/README.md

-# Chemical Substructures in a Explainable Machine Learning Model to identify the ecotoxicity risks factors in T. pyriformis
+# Chemical Substructures in an Explainable Machine Learning Model to identify the ecotoxicity risks factors in T. pyriformis

 Author: Gerardo M Casanola-Martin & Karel Dieguez-Santana